stuartellis/multiform/README.md

 - Bash 4 or above
 - Git 2.32 or above
 - GNU Make 3 or above
-- Python 3.8 or above
 - Terraform 1.x
+- Python 3.8 or above for Python helper script

 ## Setup